Property Sale Procedures

 You must have all purchases confirmed by the court.
 It is your responsibility to contact the clerk in Division 29 to arrange for a hearing.
 You will be required to present the verbal testimony of a qualified real estate appraiser.
 These costs are incurred by the purchaser.
 If you are not familiar with this proceeding we strongly suggest that you consult an attorney.
 Neither the Sheriff’s deputies nor his attorney will give you legal advice or legal help with this matter.

 When the court confirms your purchase, the Sheriff will then prepare his deed upon the courts order and present it to the Judge for signature.
 You will be required to sign an affidavit before the notary that you entered the agreement of your own free will.
-Approximately five weeks later, the Sheriff’s Office will send you a letter, informing you that the Deed is ready and has been recorded for you.
+Once completed, the Sheriff’s Office will send you a letter, informing you that the Deed is ready and has been recorded for you.
 You will need to come to the Sheriff’s office to pick up the receipt that releases the deed to you.
-The fee for this receipt is $30.00 and proof of Application for an Occupancy Permit if there is a structure on the parcel sold.
+The fee for this receipt is $36.00 and proof of Application for an Occupancy Permit if there is a structure on the parcel sold.
 If not please inform the Sheriff’s Office that you purchased a vacant lot.
 You may then pick up your Deed at the Recorder of Deed Office in City Hall, Room 126.

 After the above is read, the sale will begin.